SanatKulkarni/HealthVoltAI---HackOnMount-/README.md

 ## Use Cases

-HealthVolAI offers a wide range of applications, including:
+HealthVoltAI offers a wide range of applications, including:

 *   **Accelerated Claims Processing:** Faster extraction of diagnostic codes and policy matching.
 *   **Fraud Detection:** Identification of unusual billing patterns and duplicate claims.